bibanon/bibanon/Home.md

 > _The best way to contact the Bibliotheca Anonoma is at our [IRC channel.](http://qchat.rizon.net/?channels=bibanon&uio=d4)_

-* [**IRC channel**](http://qchat.rizon.net/?channels=bibanon&uio=d4) - `irc.rizon.net #bibanon` - The IRC channel is the primary control room for the Bibliotheca Anonoma, where our members meet pseudoanonymously daily.
-Feel free to drop in, contribute anything, or even join our team anytime.
+* [**IRC channel**](http://qchat.rizon.net/?channels=bibanon&uio=d4) - `irc.rizon.net #bibanon` - The IRC channel is the primary control room for the Bibliotheca Anonoma, and meets daily.
+Feel free to drop in, contribute anything, or even join anytime.
 * [Bibliotheca Anonoma BBS](http://bbs.bibanon.org) - Drop in any interesting data you've got here, post in the threads, or track a certain story/project in this anonymous imageboard.
 * [BAnonoma Twitter](https://twitter.com/BAnonoma) - We usually post quick announcements here.